Anonymity Letter to the Media

 Tradition of Anonymity for Press Interviews

 FA adopted the principle of anonymity from Alcoholics Anonymous.
-From the beginning of AA in 1935, its members recognized that word of mouth alone is not sufficient to carry the program's message of hope and recovery.
-The public media has been a vital part of their efforts.
-Subsequently, FA also works with the media to help carry the message of recovery from food addiction.
+When AA was formed in 1935, its members recognized that word of mouth alone was not sufficient to carry the program's message of hope and recovery.
+Since then, the public media has been a vital part of their efforts.
+Subsequently, FA™ also works with the media to help carry the message of recovery from food addiction.

 Again, we thank you for your continued cooperation and support.
-Those who wish to know more about the FA fellowship are welcome to visit other pages of this Media section of foodaddicts.org.
-Our fellowship does not comment on matters of public controversy, but we are happy to provide information about FA.
+If you wish to know more about the FA fellowship, please visit the other pages in the Media section of our website, or you can contact us directly at firstname.lastname@example.org.
+Our fellowship does not comment on matters of public controversy, but we are happy to provide information about FA™.

 Public Information Committee